samthomson/covid-planet/readme.md

 - [D3 js](https://d3js.org/) for the underlying planet visualisation
 - [Planetary js](http://planetaryjs.com/) to help with the planet visualisation; adding dots and handling zoom/etc events.

+## get running

+1. `docker-compose up` and go to `http://localhost`

+### pulling data locally

+Run `docker-compose run app yarn crunch-latest` in a  to populate data locally (this is done automatically in prod every x period)

 #### todo

 - more segmented data for large countries: brazil, russia, india.